Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Barrier top resonances

 The difference from the situation considered in \cite{CdVerdiereGuillemin2011} is that the symbol $H$ in (\ref{Hterm}) also contains the $h$-dependent terms.
-This leads to a modification of the algorithm of \cite{CdVerdiereGuillemin2011} and results in the presence in the Birkhoff normal form $H^{\rm Bnf}$ also the odd powers of $h,$ whereas in \cite{CdVerdiereGuillemin2011} only even powers of $h$ were present.
-Moreover, we are unable to reconstruct the potential from the Birkhoff normal form coefficients.
+This leads to a modification of the algorithm of \cite{CdVerdiereGuillemin2011} and results in the presence in the Birkhoff normal form $H^{\rm Bnf}$ also the odd powers of $h,$ whereas in \cite{CdVerdiereGuillemin2011} only even powers of $h$ were present (see formula (1) there).
+As a consequence, the method of \cite{CdVerdiereGuillemin2011} does not allow us to reconstruct the potential from the qBnf coefficients.

-Following \cite{CdVerdiereGuillemin2011} we introduce the product rule of symbols $a(x,\xi),$ $b(x,\xi)$ of the Weyl quantized \pseudor s (the Moyal product) as follows: with We will also use the Moyal bracket Note that
+Following Section 3 in \cite{CdVerdiereGuillemin2011} we introduce the product rule of symbols $a(x,\xi),$ $b(x,\xi)$ of the Weyl quantized \pseudor s (the Moyal product) as follows: with We will also use the Moyal bracket Note that

-In order to reduce $H$ to the qBnf , we perform transformation where and
+In order to reduce $H$ to the qBnf, we perform transformation where and

 Here

 is a convergent formal power series in $x^k\xi^nh^m$, and

 We want to reduce (\ref{ad}) to (\ref{qBnf}).
 We choose $S_0^3, S_0^4,\ldots$ so that